GLOBAL MARKETS-Stocks weighed down by virus angst, lack of stimulus | Business

 YUAN, YEN STAND OUT U.S. consumer confidence data is due later on Friday.
 Figures on Thursday showed the recovery in the U.S. labour market is stalling.

-The New Zealand dollar was the biggest mover, gaining overnight and hitting its highest in 1-1/2 years in early London trading after the finance minister sounded positive about the economy in television interviews.
-The yuan was up 1% for the week and on track for its longest weekly winning streak since early 2018 as bond inflows into China's capital-controlled economy buoy the currency.
+The New Zealand dollar was one of the biggest movers, gaining overnight and hitting its highest in 1-1/2 years in early London trading after the finance minister sounded positive about the economy in television interviews.
+The yuan was up above 1% for the week and on track for its longest weekly winning streak since early 2018 as bond inflows into China's capital-controlled economy buoy the currency.

 "We see no signals from the (People's Bank of China's) daily yuan fixing that suggest authorities are concerned about recent trends," said Nomura analysts in a note.
 "We remain short USD/CNH through both cash and options."
-Euro zone government bond yields edged up, suggesting some risk appetite, but persistent concerns about the economic recovery as well as a lower-for-longer interest rates scenario underpinned prices.

-Safe-haven German 10-year bond yields rose 1 basis point to -0.479% in early trade.
-Italian 10-year yields were up 1.3 basis points at 0.969%.
-In commodity markets, oil gained for a fourth day running as a new storm started building in the Gulf of Mexico.
+In European bond markets, Italy's 10-year bond yield hit its lowest level since early March and was last at 0.945%, down 1.1 basis points on the day.

 ALSO READ